 The fact is that these symptoms are much more likely to reflect a hindgut condition, such as colonic ulcers.

 The challenge is that gastric ulceration often occurs simultaneously with colonic ulceration.
 Yet, because gastric ulcers are more widely understood than colonic ulcers, the symptoms are easily incorrectly associated with the gastric ulcers and not with colonic ulcers which may be present at the same time.
 While gastric ulcers are correlated with such symptoms, they are not causative, a position with which Dr. Nathaniel White agreed in our exchange shown in the January issue of The Horse.

 Colonic Ulcers and Colic Risk

 The risk of colic arises when products are used to shut off the production of acid in the stomach as a response to these symptoms, especially when the horse is fed a diet of processed grain-based feed.

-The rationale for this is well-described in various peer-reviewed studies (all available in our Veterinary Resource Area) that unfortunately have not been given their due publicity:
+The rationale for this is well-described in various peer-reviewed studies (all available in the SUCCEED Veterinary Center) that unfortunately have not been given their due publicity:

 - It is well known that high grain diets and intermittent feeding are now common in equine husbandry.
 It is equally well understood that, when the non-structural carbohydrates in grain and processed feeds reach the hindgut, bacterial fermentation produces a higher level of lactic acid rather than conventional VFAs resulting from the fermentation of forage.
 This condition is known as hindgut acidosis.
 (Swyers et al. 2008).